cliftonr/GraphQLServer/README.md

 These files define the repositories that interact with the database.
 Schema should use the repositories, and not interact directly with the database.

+Keep in mind when working with repositories that columns obtained from the database are converted to `camelCase`, not `snake_case` as they are named in the database.

 ### Database setup
 `GraphQLServer/db-setup`